 Here for anyone in the UK who stammers, we offer support and information for those that stammer and those in contact with them.
 We're here to connect people, to support, signpost and provide information about stammering and to advocate for and represent those who stammer.

 Above all we are a membership organisation.
-Anyone aged 16 or over and living in the UK can become a member.
-Members can vote and stand for election for our General Committee (Board of Trustees), and usually take an active part in organising local events and activities.
-Members also can attend our bi-annual conference.
+Anyone aged 16 or over and living in the UK can become a member by clicking here.
+Members can vote and stand for election for our General Committee (Board of Trustees) and can attend our bi-annual conference.